Missouri vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 30, 2021

 Vanderbilt Stats and Trends

-- This year, the Commodores have just one against the spread win in four games as an underdog of 16 points or more.
+- This year, the Commodores have just one ATS win in four games as an underdog of 16 points or more.

-- Vanderbilt's games this season have hit the over on three of seven set point totals (42.9%).

 - This season the Commodores have turned the ball over 15 times, five more than the Tigers' takeaways (10).